 - placed on the reserve list (waiting list) for one or both choices

 - unsuccessful for placement and unsuccessful for placement on the reserve lists for both choices.

 If your child qualifies for both schools chosen, he/she will be offered the first choice.
 If the student qualifies for their second choice, they may be placed on the reserve list for their first choice if the score was high enough.
 If your child is offered a place at the higher choice school but also qualified for the lower choice school, the lower choice outcome will be shown as 'not applicable'.

 A response form is included for students with offers.
-Return it to the Unit by the due date noted on the form.
+Return it to the Team by the due date noted on the form.